 Cut one hundred & sixty-eight 18” (46 cm) lengths of yarn.
 Use larks head knots to attach three strands on every other st across to end of shawl for a total of twenty-eight fringes.
 To do so, with RS facing you, fold length in half, insert crochet hook, pull folded loop through st, use hook to grab ends and pull them through folded loop.
 Pull knot snug.
 Rep in every other st and trim fringe evenly to desired length.

 Please note, some of these links are affiliate links, which means that if you click on one of the product links, I’ll receive a small commission.
 This helps support the blog and allows me to continue to make free content.
 I only recommend products that I use and love.
 Thank you for your support.
-You can read my full disclosure
+You can read my full disclosure.

 **You can NOT copy pattern (or part of a pattern) and publish it on another website or other publication.
 Instead, you can publish a link to the pattern.
 You may sell products made from this pattern but not the pattern.
 I ask that you link back to my post.
 Please do not copy or reproduce pictures.
 When in doubt ask me, tonjapebenito@gmail.com.**